SalomePlatform/yacs/doc/progdsc.rst

 The IDL file comprises firstly the declaration of the provides port interface that the component will provide.
 In this case it is the HelloWorld interface.
 This interface is a classical CORBA interface.
 On the other hand, this interface must inherit from Ports::Port if it is to be a DSC port.
-The Ex_Serveur component is also declared as a CORBA interface that inherits from the Engines::DSC interface instead of Engines::Component.
+The Ex_Serveur component is also declared as a CORBA interface that inherits from the Engines::DSC interface instead of Engines::EngineComponent.
 Note that the provides port does not appear in the IDL definition of the component.
 The port is added and declared in implementation sources of the component.
 It is added dynamically when the component is executed.